 Irrespective of what many experts say leading a healthy lifestyle does involve some sacrifice.
 It takes dedication and commitment – ask anyone who has had to watch friends tuck into a fast-food burger while they pick at a salad.
 It also takes a commitment in terms of physical exercise.
 Those who are committed to enjoying the physical and mental benefits of a healthy body must be committed to regular workouts.
 However – the question is always top of mind – how do you get the most out of the hard work that you put in each time you hit the gym or engage in some other form of aerobic exercise?
 One of the most effective ways to ensure that your exercise remain is as effective as possible is to give your body the fuel it needs to get the most out of that workout – and that means pre-workout nutrition becomes an important part of the discipline that it takes to build a healthy body – and enjoy a great quality of life.
 Here are some hints and tips tom ensure that you have the energy for an effective workout – and that your body has the building blocks it needs to get achieve your workout goals.

 Your body requires macronutrients in order to perform at its peak.
 The first of these is carbohydrates.
 Carbohydrate intake allows your body access to glucose in the form of Glycogen – that is the compound that the body uses to store glucose and process it.
 Glycogen is essential for high-intensity performance.
 However, Glycogen stores are depleted quickly and that affects performance – maintenance of those stores is essential.

 Protein consumption is an essential component in any pre-workout meal.
 It has been shown to boost athletic performance.
-One study (from the University of Birminham) showed a positive correlation between anabolic response and the consumption of 20 grams of whey protein prior to exercise.
-The benefits of consuming protein rich foods before exercise include:
+One study (from the University of Birmingham) showed a positive correlation between anabolic response and the consumption of 20 grams of whey protein prior to exercise.
+The benefits of consuming protein-rich foods before exercise include: